Conversational SimulMT: Efficient Simultaneous Translation with Large Language Models: Experiments

 \subsection{Model Training}

-For LLM-based methods, we follow \cite{wang2023simultaneous} to utilize \texttt{Llama2-7b-chat} \cite{touvron2023llama2} as the backbone for both language pairs.
-We conduct SFT with QLoRA~\cite{hu2022lora,dettmers2023qlora} for one epoch to reduce the computation.
-The QLoRA adapters are configured with $r=64$ and $\alpha=16$.
-We set the learning rate to 2e-4, batch size to 48, and employ 4-bit quantization.
-For all experiments, a single A100 GPU is used.
-For offline prompt baselines, we tune the model on the offline bitext corpus.
-The LLMs using conversational prompts are tuned on our curated conversational \textsc{SimulMT} data (\S\ref{simul-data}).
+For all LLM-based methods, we use \texttt{Llama2-7b-chat}~\citep{touvron2023llama2} as the backbone following \citet{wang2023simultaneous}.
+We conduct QLoRA-based SFT~\cite{hu2022lora,dettmers2023qlora} for one epoch with $r=64$, $\alpha=16$, learning rate of 2e-4, batch size of 48, and 4-bit quantization on a single A100 GPU.
+Both offline and conversational prompt models are fine-tuned on identical data sources (standard offline style bitext from the aforementioned training sets), but formatted as offline prompts and conversational prompts respectively.